 What Tindra does, and how it works.

-Error tracking and performance monitoring in a single Go binary backed by Postgres.
+Error tracking, performance monitoring, and cron job health in a single Go binary backed by Postgres.
 No microservices, no proprietary storage engines, no ops complexity.
 This page covers what the product actually does.

 Catch errors, understand them, resolve them.